Fairness Definitions in Language Models Explained: Conclusion

 \section{Conclusion}

 LMs have revolutionized NLP by demonstrating impressive capabilities in understanding and generating human-like text.
 However, as their use becomes more widespread, concerns about fairness and bias within these models have gained significant attention.
-This has led to extensive exploration of fairness in LMs and the proposal of various fairness notions.
-Despite these efforts, there is a lack of clear agreement on which fairness definition to apply in specific contexts, and the complexity of understanding the distinctions between these definitions can create confusion and impede further progress.
-This paper aimed to clarify the definitions of fairness as they apply to LMs by offering a systematic and comprehensive survey.
-We provided an up-to-date overview of existing fairness notions in LMs, based on their foundational principles and operational distinctions.
-Additionally, we offered intuitive explanations of each definition and identify the relationships between them.
-Additionally, our survey highlighted that, despite significant progress in identifying and minimizing biases in LMs, numerous challenges remain, presenting open directions for future research.
+This has led to extensive exploration of fairness in LMs and the development of various fairness notions.
+Despite these efforts, there is a lack of clear agreement on which fairness definition to apply in specific contexts.
+Moreover, the complexity involved in distinguishing between these definitions often results in confusion and hampers further progress.
+This paper aims to clarify the definitions of fairness as they apply to LMs by offering a systematic and comprehensive survey.
+We present an up-to-date overview of existing fairness notions in LMs, based on their transformer architecture: encoder-only, decoder-only and encoder-decoder LMs.
+Additionally, we provide intuitive explanations for each definition, supported by experiments that emphasize their practical implications and outcomes.
+Furthermore, our survey highlights that while notable progress has been made in identifying and mitigating biases in LMs, numerous challenges remain, presenting important directions for future research.